aytchell/qrgen/README.md

 <a name="conf_charset"></a>
 ### Character set of the encoded message

-A QR code encodes strings and to be more precise: a series of bytes.
+A QR code encode strings and to be more precise: a series of bytes.
 And at this point we're entering the wide area of character encodings.
 You can configure the character encoding which should be used when converting the given payload to bytes.